NikhilMukraj/spiking-neural-networks/README.md

 - Should create a CellType enum to store IFType and Hodgkin Huxley type for later use in lattice simulation function

 - Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct)
-  - Build function to allow arc mutex access of cell grid, it first calculates dv and dw and spike and then unlocks mutex to modify neuron, function should return another function that does this for the appropriate integrate and fire type
   - Inputs should be calculated in parallel
+    - There should be a GraphFunctionalitySynced trait for the lookup weight function, get incoming connections, get outgoing connections, and get every node function, the rest can be under the regular GraphFunctionality trait, the weighted input function should have a `&dyn GraphFunctionalitySynced` argument
+      - Could replace `&dyn GraphFuntionality` with a generic and a trait
+      - Maybe graph should be in an `Arc<Mutex<T>>`, unlocked to edit weights, would need to be able to pass locked version to get weights without unlocking Mutex
+  - Build function to allow Arc mutex access of cell grid, it first calculates dv and dw and spike and then unlocks Mutex to modify neuron, function should return another function that does this for the appropriate integrate and fire type
+  - Calculations could be chunked (a section of neurons to operate on instead of just one at a time)
+    - Weight changes do not need to be parallelized immediately if many spikes do not occur at once
   - Parallel functionality should also be benchmarked

+- EEG testing
+  - Determine frequency band of EEG values over 30 seconds (could calculate frequencies seperately in Python with Numpy for now)
+  - Leave room for convergence (about 500 steps with $dt=0.1$)
+    - Should expect beta or gamma frequencies above 10 hz and below 50 hz

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend
   - Update by copying over backend